History of the Indiana Pacers: 1977–1980

 A lack of year-to-year continuity became the norm for most of the next decade, as they traded away Knight and Buse before the 1977–78 season even started.
 They acquired Adrian Dantley in exchange for Knight, but Dantley (who was averaging nearly 27 points per game at the time) was traded in December, while the Pacers' second-leading scorer, John Williamson, was dealt in January.
+In May 1979, it was announced that Sam Nassi would become the new owner of the team and retain Leonard as coach/general manager.
+Once described in the press as a "Corporate Mortician", the 57-year-old millionaire from Beverly Hills, California also signed a ten-year lease with the Market Square Arena and later made a partnership with Jerry Buss involving the arena.

 As a result of their poor performance, the Pacers needed to resort to publicity stunts to attract fans' attention.
 Before the 1979 season started, they offered women's basketball star Ann Meyers a tryout contract and invited her to the team's training camp.
 She became the first and, to this date, only woman to try out for an NBA team, but did not make the final squad.

 1980–1987

 During this time, the Pacers came out on the short end of two of the most one-sided trades in NBA history.
 In 1980, they traded Alex English to the Nuggets in order to reacquire former ABA star George McGinnis.
 McGinnis was past his prime, and contributed very little during his two-year return.
 English, in contrast, went on to become one of the greatest scorers in NBA history.
 The next year, they traded a 1984 draft pick to the Portland Trail Blazers for center Tom Owens.
 Owens only played one year for the Pacers with little impact.
 This trade looked even more horrendous three years later.
 In 1983–84, the Pacers finished with the worst record in the Eastern Conference, which would have given the Pacers the second overall pick in the draft—the pick that the Blazers famously used to select Sam Bowie while Michael Jordan was still available.
 As a result of the Owens trade, they were left as bystanders in the midst of one of the deepest drafts in NBA history—including such future stars as Jordan, Hakeem Olajuwon, Sam Perkins, Charles Barkley, and John Stockton.

 The Pacers made their first appearance in the NBA Playoffs in 1980–81, falling in the opening round to the Philadelphia 76ers in two straight games.
 It was the team's only playoff appearance from 1977 to 1986.

+On February 8, 1982, Nassi attempted to transfer the team presidency to his minority partner Frank Mariani, but the league blocked it due to the fact that not only would it have to be subject to league approval, Mariani and his apparent business ties with Jerry Buss of the Lakers would have to be examined closer.